robertocamp/gd9-infrastructure/README.kube-prom-stack.md

 - Thus, it's safe to say that the prometheus role is not directly attached to the EKS nodes.

-## prometheus operator
-- prometheus operator can help you create and discover targets in Kubernetes
-- when you create a service monitor or pod monitor, Prometheus Operator will automatically convert it to Prometheus metrics

 ## namespace
 - all stack components should be deployed into the `monitoring` namespace